richafnu/Viva/Viva/glint/setup/custom-user-role.md

    :::image type="content" source="../../media/glint/setup/custom-access-dialog.png" alt-text="Screenshot of dialog that appears to let an admin edit a user's custom access.":::

 5. Select **+ Population** and then **+ Add Filters**.
-6. Select attributes and values that define the segment of employee data that this user be able to access and select **Done**.
+6. Select attributes and values that define the segment of employee data that this user should access and select **Done**.

    :::image type="content" source="../../media/glint/setup/custom-access-selection.png" alt-text="Screenshot of dialog with custom access attribute values selected.":::